-Connected to the park is the Hill Garden and Pergola.
-To reach the Pergola you walk through the Hill Garden which surrounds a formal pond.
+Connected to the park are the Hill Garden and Pergola.
+To reach the Pergola, you walk through the Hill Garden, which surrounds a formal pond.
 This is a great place to sit and contemplate on one of the benches.
-You can hire out space for a wedding or civil partnership which is good to know.
+You can hire out space for a wedding or civil partnership, which is good to know.

 The Pergola overlooks the West Heath and is absolutely stunning and something that you must see.
 It was built in the early 1900s on land purchased by Lord Leverhulme.
 Thomas Mawson was tasked with the actual construction in 1905.

 Pergola Ground Level

 The Gardens and Pergola had several owners and, at one stage, were quite neglected.
 They are now the responsibility of the City of London Corporation and have been declared a Grade II Listed Building.